jaxonyue/DE-Group-Project/README.md

 ![Alt text](<100000-1000 update table.png>)

-Next, we upgrade the plan to the highest one, and we got a pretty good result:
+Next, we upgrade the plan to the highest one(Premium v3 P5mv3), and we got a pretty good result:

 ![Alt text](<10000-100 final.jpeg>)